Gerry1010/Rebecca-App/README.md

       - Microsoft Edge 44.18362.1.0 or earlier
       - Safari 12 or earlier
       - Opera 64.0.03417.92 or earlier
-   +  To use the aplication
+   +  To use the aplication write the next IP Adress: Localhost//127.0.0.1:5000.

- Localhost//127.0.0.1:5000
+   + Once the browser accept the URL and show the application you will navigate through the application.

- The main functions of the web app are:
+ *Main functions of Rebecca app are:

  1. Create and edit a client profile
  2. Edit and show the order status